Caring for a newborn can be a source of both joy and stress for a new caregiver. Here are five ways to balance a new baby with daily life.

 - Set realistic expectations.
 Caregiving is not all giggles, hugs, and “I Love Yous” all the time.
 Some days, the dog is barking, the baby is crying, the toddler is having a meltdown, the sink is full of dishes, and the laundry seems never-ending.
 Sometimes, juggling work demands or little sleep and continuing to breastfeed can seem impossible.
 Understanding that most parents feel this way and are going through these changes can help.

 - Accept help.
 Understand that accepting help with daily activities is not admitting defeat.
 Assistance from others can offer time to participate in self-care and health-promoting leisure routines.
 “Taking care of yourself as a caregiver translates to the mental wellness of the child,” says Carroll.
 “Allowing others to care for your child so you can take a shower, go for a run, or read a book can be beneficial to both caregiver and child.”
+It will make cleaning less of a chore and far quicker to do.
+But if you wish for something easier, consider engaging some professional cleaning services to get your house spick and span in no time.

 In addition to these tips, AOTA has recorded a podcast for parents.
 To learn more about how occupational therapy practitioners work with children and their families.
 For more information about National Children’s Mental Health Awareness Day, visit SAMHSA.